PlaidCloud/website/content/en/docs/workflow-steps/workflow-control/run-workflow.md

-# Workflow Configuration Forms

-# Examples
+## Examples

-## Await Further Processing Until Other Workflow Completes
+### Await Further Processing Until Other Workflow Completes

 In this example, the *Blank Workflow Created by Analyze* workflow is run from the *Default* project.
 Note that the **Wait until processing completes before continuing** option is selected.
 As such, this step will take however long it takes to run the *Blank Workflow Created by Analyze* workflow.
 No further steps in this transform’s workflow will be executed until the *Blank workflow Created by Analyze* workflow has completed running.

-## Continue Processing in Parallel to Other Workflow’s Execution
+### Continue Processing in Parallel to Other Workflow’s Execution

 In this example, the *Blank Workflow Copied by Analyze* workflow is run from the *Default* project.
 Since the **Wait until processing completes before continuing** option is not selected, the workflow from which this step was launched will continue running.
 Both workflows will run in parallel, potentially creating resource issues if there are dependencies between the two workflows.